 Learn more about Josh and Kelly or contact them at:

-D & M were led by God to Taiwan in late summer 1985 and have been serving the Lord in South East Asia since that time.
+D&M were led by God to Taiwan in late summer 1985 and have been serving the Lord in South East Asia since that time.
 In addition to pastoring, a large part of their ministry has been with young people, leadership training courses for pastors in restricted areas, and discipleship.
 D's focus is to encourage young pastors in SE Asia as they carry such heavy burdens and deep wounds.
-While he is in Taiwan, D stays busy mentoring young men as well as preaching in various churches.
-M worked at a Counseling Center mentoring HS girls for over 20 years until the end of the school year in 2015 when she retired.
-The ministries God entrusted to D & M have blossomed as He gave them the opportunity to develop and use the spiritual gifts with which He has blessed them.
+M worked at a Counseling Center mentoring HS girls for over 20 years until the end of the school year in 2015.

 George & Harriett Walker spent 18 years with New Tribes Missions (NTM) in Papua New Guinea with the unreached tribal people, the Bisorios.
 After developing an alphabet for the Bisorio people, the next step was to translate the Bible into the Bisorio language.
 Harriett and Nobie Kennel taught literacy to the Bisorio.
 They discipled several of the Bisorio people who are now pastors and great teachers of the Word.
 The Bisorios now reach out to other tribal groups, teaching them and leading them to put their trust in Christ.
 George and Harriett continue to return to the Bisorios each year to guide and help the Bisorio church.
 Some have described George as one of the most gifted teachers and story tellers in NTM.
 You can read about their life in Papua New Guinea in their book, “What's Going on Downriver?”.
 George came to the Lord under the ministry of Rev. Howard Gifford at St. John's UMC, Turnersville, NJ.
-The Bisorio Bible was completed in 2014 and will be dedicated in 2015.
-George and Harriett plan to attend this dedication.
+The Bisorio Bible was completed in 2014.

 In the Fall of 2010 George and Harriett moved to NTM main training center in Missouri.
 George and Harriet consider it a privilege to have an intimate part in training and discipling the next generation of missionaries.
 Most of those training are in their 20s and 30s and are preparing to take the Gospel to the least reached peoples around the world.
 George and Harriett's desire is not only to finish well themselves, but to help train others to finish well.